 STEP 3: Activate and Engage Your Team

 This is the most important part of being a Bike Scouts team.
 Once you’ve found the right group of people that will make up your local Bike Scouts team we recommmend that you organize regular meet-ups and rides, the meet-ups are for those who don’t or can’t ride bicycles (PWDs, for example) and the rides are for those who do ride bicycles and can help develop familiarity with your own community.
 It’s a good thing to let your own community that there is a Bike Scouts team present.
 We usually do this by doing rides or activities that benefit the community, it could be something that involves teaching kids to ride, distributing food for the less fortunate, or organizing a fun event that everyone can join – it’s up to you what works best for your area.
 It would be really awesome if you and your team can post regular updates about your community.
 It doesn’t have to be about important things, it could be about your ride to work or a new coffeeshop that opened – everything you share adds to the knowledge of the community about the places where we serve.

 THE REAL WORK happens is when there are natural disasters or even everyday challenges that affect your community.
-It’s important for every Bike Scout and all Bike Scouts teams to develop the habit of documenting these things and sharing them with the community so that we can all pitch in and help if something needs to be done.
+It’s important for every Bike Scout and all Bike Scouts teams to develop the habit of documenting these events and sharing them with the community by posting it on our Photo Sharing Map so that the entire Bike Scouts community will know where we can all pitch in and help if something needs to be done.